Wellness and mindfulness are two key areas that adolescent and young adults (AYA) cancer patients need significant support in.

 Meditation Class with Momma G

 Angie Giallourakis (aka Momma G) leads a series of classes per year on yoga nidra meditation.
 Angie is a certified yoga nidra instructor.
-Each quarter, we host 4-hour long digital sessions lead by Angie for anyone in the AYA cancer community (patients, survivors, caregivers, loved ones, medical professionals, etc.) This is a collaboration with our partners at Lacuna Loft.
+Each quarter, we host 4-hour long digital sessions lead by Angie for anyone in the AYA cancer community (patients, survivors, caregivers, loved ones, medical professionals, etc.) This is a collaboration with our partners at Cactus Cancer Society.

 To see when the next class is and to sign up click here.